 Alonso: Making most of what they have is not one of Red Bull's virtues 19 March, 2013 Fernando Alonso in the Ferrari pit garage during the Australian GP weekend Ferrari driver Fernando Alonso has accused Red Bull of making heavy work of its recent successes in Formula 1, and not making the most with what they have.
 The perception in the paddock is that Spaniard Alonso has been punching above his weight with a less than competitive Ferrari, while Sebastian Vettel raced to the last three championships at the wheel of his Adrian Newey-penned car.
 El Pais newspaper quotes Alonso as saying: “I’m not asking for a car one second faster than them, but one with which we can fight.
 Red Bull has won two of their titles in the last race, and that was with a car that was a second faster than the rest.
 Making the most of what they have is not one of their virtues.”
 Fernando Alonso and Felipe Massa walk past the Red Bull RB9 after Melbourne qualifying “It is usually the same: first and second in qualifying and then something always happening.
 Sometimes the start, sometimes reliability, sometimes the tyres,” he said in Melbourne after the race.
 The Spaniard added, “Red Bull is the quickest car at the moment, first and second in qualifying, first and second in practice, nearly, and then in the race they saw a little bit of degradation but that doesn’t mean that they are not the fastest.” .
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.